 Difference Between Inbound and Outbound recruiting

-In inbound recruiting candidates comes to you.
+In inbound recruiting, or inbound recruitment, candidates come to you.

 Inbound and Outbound recruiting focus on different stages of candidate journey